 7 Statement by director responsible for the business responsibility report, highlighting ESG related challenges, targets, and achievements (listed entity has flexibility regarding the placement of this disclosure) Refer to the annual report 8 Details of the highest authority responsible for implementation and oversight of the Business Responsibility policy(ies).
 Yes.
 PTC has established a Sustainable Development Committee, which analyses the Company's social, environmental, governance, and economic commitments on a regular basis and ensures these are being implemented across the entity as well.
 9 Does the entity have a specified Committee of the Board/ Director responsible for decision making on sustainability related issues?
 (Yes / No).
 If yes, provide details.
 Yes.
-The firm has a specific committee of the Board / Director in charge of making decisions on sustainable concerns.
-The three member Committee of Independent Director has been set up to review the ESG performance of the Company.
+The Company has a specific committee of the Board / Director in charge of making decisions on sustainable concerns.
+For more details, kindly refer to the annual report FY 24.

 10 Details of Review of NGRBCs by the Company: The performance review and statutory compliances are reviewed by committee of the Board.
 Subject for Review a.
-Indicate whether review was undertaken by Director / Committee of the Board/ Any other Committee e of the P1 P2 Р3 P4 P5 P6 P7 P8 P9 1 Performance against above policies and follow up action Y Y Y Y Y Y Y Y Y 2 Compliance with statutory requirements of relevance to the principles, and rectification of any non-compliances Y Y Y Y Y Y Y Y Y
+Indicate whether review was undertaken by Director / Committee of the Board/ Any other Committee of the P1 P2 Р3 P4 P5 P6 P7 P8 P9 1 Performance against above policies and follow up action Y Y Y Y Y Y Y Y Y 2 Compliance with statutory requirements of relevance to the principles, and rectification of any non-compliances Y Y Y Y Y Y Y Y Y

 Subject for Review b.
-Frequency (Annually/ Half yearly/ Quarterly/ Any other - please specify) specify) P1 P2 P3 P4 P5 P6 P7 P8 P8 P9 1 Performance against above policies and follow up action The performance of each of the policies is annually assessed and evaluated. ited.
-2 Compliance with statutory requirements of relevance to the principles, and the rectification of any non-compliances Yes, we are compliant with all statutory requirements as set out by SEBI LO and Companies Act.
-We are also aligned with our Sectoral Regulator Cen Electricity Regulatory Commission (CERC).
+Frequency (Annually/ Half yearly/ Quarterly/ Any other - please specify) specify) P1 P2 Р3 P4 P5 P6 P7 P8 P9 1 Performance against above policies and follow up action The performance of each of the policies are annually assessed and evaluated. iated.
+2 Compliance with statutory requirements of relevance to the principles, and the rectification of any non-compliances Yes, we are compliant with all statutory requirements as set out by SEBI LODR and Companies Act.
+Additionally, We are also aligned with Central Electricity Regulatory Commission (Electricity Regulator).
 P1 P2 Р3 P4 P5 P6 P7 P8 P9 11 Has the entity carried out independent assessment/ evaluation of the working of its policies by an external agency?
 (Yes/No).
-If yes, provide the name of the agency. of the p olicies a ation wa re period neads and ically eva luated a nd updat ed by var rious dep artment
+If yes, provide name of the agency.
+No external evaluation was undertaken, however, the processes and compliant of the policies are periodically evaluated and updated by various department heads, business heads and approved by the management and/ or Board. artment